-- In the Admin page, go to Call Center and access Call Center Queues
+From the Dashboard, go to Call Center and access Call Center Queues.

 Note: If you have an existing IVR and you added this feature, you need to re-upload a new IVR audio menu stating which key to select to have the lead's number be added to the DNC with the new key selection for DNC.